Jordan Peele’s directorial debut, Get Out, may be a horror movie, but the real unease comes from its commentary on race.

 As predictions go, this one is spot on.
 Later, we see a deer’s head in the basement: by now, Chris has been attacked and locked up.
 Here the symbolism is of the hunting trophy, but it’s Chris who’s being hunted.

 This hunting theme is there at the start of the film, too.
 When Walter tracks down and abducts Andre, the song playing on the car stereo is ‘Run, Rabbit’.
-It’s a song about a farmer hunting down a rabbit.
+It’s a song about a farmer hunting a pesky rabbit.

 There are two more interesting things about the deer.
 Firstly, Chris turns the hunt on the Armitages, and even kills Dean with the deer’s antlers.
-And there’s the similarity of Rose running down the deer at the start of the film, with Chris driving over Georgina at the end.
+And there’s the similarity of Rose running down the deer at the start of the film, with Chris driving down Georgina at the end.

 How Get Out reverses halfway through